 The other type of pure substance is compounds, which are made up of only one type of molecule.
 Compounds are formed when two or more elements chemically combine in a fixed ratio.
 If you zoom in on a compound, you will see something similar to the diagram below.

 If we zoom in on a compound at a molecular level, we will see that atoms are bonded together in a specific arrangement.
 This arrangement of atoms can be represented by a chemical formula, such as CO2.

 For example, when hydrogen and oxygen combine, they form water.
-If we zoom in on pure water, we will see water (H2O) molecules that make up the compound:
+If you zoom in on pure water, you’ll see water (H2O) molecules that make up the compound:

 This is where the chemical formula (H2O) for water comes from.
 There is an oxygen atom in the middle and two hydrogen atoms attached to it.

-However, it is difficult to get substances that are completely pure, as it will almost always include other substances.
+However, it is difficult to get substances that are completely pure, as they almost always contain trace amounts of other substances.

-As you can see below, if you drop salt into a beaker of pure water, this is what you’ll see.
+As you can see below, if you drop salt into a beaker of pure water, the result looks like this:

-When you zoom in on the sodium chloride salt (NaCl) at the bottom of the beaker, you can see it has not dissolved yet.
-The salt that hasn’t dissolved is a pure substance, it consists of just sodium chloride.
+When you zoom in on the sodium chloride salt (NaCl) at the bottom of the beaker, you can see it hasn’t dissolved yet.
+The salt that hasn’t dissolved is a pure substance, consisting of just sodium chloride.

 However, the water in the beaker is not pure because it has sodium and chlorine ions (from the salt) that have dissolved in the water.
-When you mix the contents of the beaker, there will be no pure substances and the solution will become salt water.
+After mixing the beaker’s contents, no pure substances remain and the solution turns into salt water.